Extreme Rules (2018): Raw

 On the June 18 episode of Raw, Raw General Manager Kurt Angle scheduled a multi-man match for Extreme Rules, with the winner facing Brock Lesnar for the Universal Championship.
 Roman Reigns, claiming to be the "uncrowned champion" due to the controversial finish of his championship match at Greatest Royal Rumble, and Bobby Lashley, claiming to be the only person who could legitimately match Lesnar, were the first two participants confirmed for the match.
 The following week, however, the match was canceled over contract disputes with Lesnar.
 Reigns and Lashley wanted to face each other, but Angle instead had them team up against The Revival (Scott Dawson and Dash Wilder).
-Reigns and Lashley won and in a rematch the following week, Reigns refused to tag in Lashley and Lashley abandoned Reigns to a post-match beat down by The Revival.
+The Revival won and in a rematch the following week, Reigns refused to tag in Lashley and Lashley abandoned Reigns to a post-match beat down by The Revival.
 A match between Lashley and Reigns was subsequently scheduled for Extreme Rules.

 At Money in the Bank, Braun Strowman won the men's Money in the Bank ladder match.
 During the match, Strowman threw fellow competitor Kevin Owens off a ladder through two tables.
 The next night on Raw, Owens attempted to befriend Strowman by saying he would protect him now that he had the contract.
 Strowman attempted a powerslam on Owens but Owens escaped.
-Over the next few weeks, Strowman continuously embarrassed Owens including flipping his car over in the parking lot and locking him inside a portable toilet.
-On the July 9 episode of Raw, a steel cage match between the two was scheduled for Extreme Rules.
+Over the next few weeks, Strowman continuously embarrassed Owens including flipping his car over in the parking lot, and locking him inside a portable toilet.
+On the July 9 episode, a Steel Cage match between the two was scheduled for Extreme Rules.